-- this requirement by having a general plan that complies with the California Complete Streets Act of 2008.
+- Complete Streets Policy Resolution: In addition to meeting MTC's 2005 complete streets requirements, a jurisdiction will now need to adopt a complete streets resolution.
+A jurisdiction can also meet this requirement by having a general plan that complies with the California Complete Streets Act of 2008.
 All jurisdictions seeking future rounds of OBAG funding will be required to have the updated general plan language adopted. - RHNA-Compliant General Plan: A jurisdiction is required to have its general plan housing element adopted and certified by the State Department of Housing and Community Development (HCD) to be eligible for OBAG funding.